tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-02-Ins_Intro_to_Algorithmic_Trading.md

 * Who performs algorithmic trading?

-  **Answer:** Anyone that can code can create their own algorithmic trader bot.
+  **Answer:** Anyone that can code can create their own algorithmic trading bot.
 Traditionally, Quantitative analysts or, quant traders, create algorithmic trading models and are often required to have at least a masters or PhD degree level with a familiar background in statistics, but with human-friendly programming languages like Python and analytical tools and machine learning libraries, anyone can learn to build a very powerful algorithmic trader.

 Ask if there are any questions before moving on.